-Flood Advisory for a good portion of ‘closer-in’ Chicago area this morning

-A band of mostly moderate rainfall is moving north across Chicago and counties just to the west and south of the city (light-green-shaded counties on the headlined map).
+First day of summer brings heavy rain, flood warnings for Chicago area

+CHICAGO — The first day of summer has brought heavy rain, storms and flooding to much of the Chicago area.

 An inch or more rainfall will cause minor flooding of low-lying flood-prone areas and some rivers streams that were near bankfull this morning.

 The Flood Watch for a good portion of the Chicago area (dark-green-shaded area on the headlined map) will continue in effect until late morning Friday.
 Addition waves of showers/thunderstorms are expected to occur over our area later today/tonight into Friday morning.

-Chicago, Aurora, Joliet, Naperville, Elgin, Waukegan, Cicero, Arlington heights, Evanston, Schaumburg, Bolingbrook, Palatine, Skokie, Des Plaines, Orland Park, Tinley park, Oak Lawn, Berwyn, Mount Prospect, and Wheaton.
+Some locations included in the Flood Advisory are: Chicago, Aurora, Joliet, Naperville, Elgin, Waukegan, Cicero, Arlington heights, Evanston, Schaumburg, Bolingbrook, Palatine, Skokie, Des Plaines, Orland Park, Tinley park, Oak Lawn, Berwyn, Mount Prospect, and Wheaton.

+From 1 to 3-inches of heavy rain has fallen over Cook, DuPage and central Will Counties and an additional inch-plus rainfall is expected this afternoon/evening.
+Thus a Flood Warning has been issued until 9 p.m.
+CDT for this area.

+Flooding and high-standing water has been reported in some parts of the area, as well as road closures:

 Latest Weather radar Mosaic…